owstron/KanbanBoard/README.md

 # KanbanBoard

-This app is available at <https://www.github.com/nik1997/kanbanboard>
+This webapp is available at <https://nikeshshrestha.pythonanywhere.com/>

 ## How to use this app?
 ### Follow the following commands: